 The birth control patch

 The patch delivers more estrogen than the low-dose birth control pills do.
-The U.S. Food and Drug Administration (FDA) warns that women who use the patch are slightly more likely to get dangerous blood clots in the legs and lungs than women who use birth control pills.
-So talk to your doctor about your risks before you use the patch.
+The U.S. Food and Drug Administration (FDA) warns that using the patch makes you slightly more likely to get blood clots in the legs and lungs than if you use birth control pills.
+Talk to your doctor about your risks before you use the patch.

 Things that can increase your risk for a blood clot